 Data sources and destinations

 There will be two main data sources & destinations within the tool:

 The teacher will input names in the system to be used as logins for the pupils.
 There will be 10–15 names, and these will be stored and also outputted on the admin interface so that the teacher can check each name.
-There will be minimal processing on this input just checking that they are unique.
+There will be minimal processing on this input - just checking that they are unique.

 The pupils will input values through buttons and sliders into the simulation via the user interface.
-The values selected will be used to change how the simulation runs and will therefore require heavy processing (running through the simulation).
-The simulation will output the result in an animation onto the screen.
+The values selected will be used to change how the simulation runs and will therefore require heavy processing (running through the simulation).The simulation will output the result in an animation onto the screen.

 Data volumes